Red, White, & Blue Cake

 - Alternate with milk but begin and end with your dry bowl.

-- In a third bowl, break up your butter with your mixer and slowly add in your sugar (1/2 c-1 c at a time).
+- Break up all 5 sticks of butter with your mixer and slowly add in your sugar (1/2 c-1 c at a time).
 Add in your vanilla and salt and cream as needed.

 Now for those of you that are concerned about food colors, here are a few alternatives to consider: